1.10 Systems of Simultaneous Linear Equations

 EXAMPLE 3

-Suppose Gaussian elimination yields the matrix:
+Suppose a sequence of Gaussian elimination row operations yields the following matrix:

 1. Unique Solution: